Centre to End All Sexual Exploitation · UK Charity

 We're fighting back.

-We expose the damage the pornography industry causes — to children in classrooms, to women in relationships, to men trapped in compulsive use — and we campaign, research and advocate until something changes.
+We expose the damage pornography does to children, women and men, and we campaign, research and advocate until something changes.

-The Government has been handed clear recommendations to act.
-The only thing standing between those recommendations and the law is pressure from people like you.
+The Government has clear recommendations to act.
+The only thing standing between them and the law is pressure from people like you.

 Email your MP in 2 minutes → CEASE provides the template.
 You provide the pressure.